ibm-cloud-docs/account/account_faq.md

 You can still use the ID for your SoftLayer account to sign into the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal because the {{site.data.keyword.Bluemix_notm}} console is accessible using IBMids.

+## Is there a limit on the number of resource groups, orgs, or spaces that I can create?

+If you have a billable account, there is not a limit on the number of resource groups, orgs, or spaces that you can create within your account.
+However, if you have a Lite account, you are limited to one org and one resource group.